 And while this monstrous crime was enveloping the women of Europe, a similar spiritual slaughter was transpiring in Asia.

-Because the great bulk of fighting in the war against Japan was fought on the water, in the air or across islands either uninhabited or sparsely populated, rape is a word seldom mentioned in American war diaries or official reports during the years 1941-1944.
+Because the great bulk of the fighting in the war against Japan was fought on the water, in the air, or across islands either uninhabited or sparsely populated, rape is a word seldom mentioned in American war diaries or official reports during the years 1941-1944.

 When US forces invaded the Japanese island of Okinawa, however, this changed.
 Almost immediately, and in spite of the bloody fighting, US soldiers began the sexual assault on the females of the island.
 In one prefecture alone, during a ten-day period, over one thousand women reported being raped.